My mother says "When you gonna live your life right?"

 Ramses III tried to reduce his expenses by replacing his bureaucrats and large parts of the army with slaves, supplied by independent contractors, a practice in current vogue with the American government.
 But Ramses III also contributed to this power shift to the priesthood by continuing the practice of donating large sums to the temples.
 Gold and silver went straight out of the government coffers and into the collection plates.
 Ramses III boasted on a temple wall, "I did mighty deeds and benefactions...for the gods and goddesses of South and North."
 Those benefactions hastened the bankruptcy of the national treasury.
 Familiar again, right?

 Just three years before this original "Year of the Woman" the artisans working in the royal tombs had stopped work because their pay had stopped.
+It was like a Republican government shutdown.
 Ramses crushed this first worker's revolt in history as if he were the Governor of Wisconsin.
 But that wildcat strike indicated what was at stake.
-Tey was not just trying to make her son Pharaoh, she was trying to reverse the decline of the power of The Pharaohs.
-The whole thing came to a head, say the ancient accounts, when Ramses III decided to spend a night with the girls.
-He did get up, but he was not waking steady when he did, and he died a few days later.
-And the feeling at the time was, somebody killed him.
+Tey was not just trying to make her son Pharaoh, she was trying to reverse what she saw as the decline of the power of The Pharaohs.
+They couldn't prevent the next volcano from exploding, but then they did not realize that is what had bankrupted the nation.
+They figured Ramses III had angered the gods somehow.
+And it was just a lucky break for Tey that what the gods wanted also favored her and her son.
+The whole thing came to a head, say the ancient accounts, near the end of the Heb Sed, when Ramses III decided to spend a night sitting with the girls.
+And this was a seriously bad choice, because while he talking with "the girls" somebody cut his throat.

 Oh, girls, They wanna have fun.

-Ah, if only Tey aka Tiy had been quicker, then the New Kingdom might have lasted a few hundred years longer, and women might have played a bigger part in history, and history might have been more fun.
+Ah, if only Tey had been more circumspect, and more successful, then the New Kingdom might have lasted a few hundred years longer, and women might have played a bigger part in history, and history might have been more fun.
 After all, the girl just wanted to have fun.